What is psoriasis?

 - Calcipotriene cream is useful in psoriasis because of its effect on calcium metabolism.
 The advantage of calcitriol is that it is not known to thin the skin like topical steroids.
 There is a newer combination preparation of calcipotriene and a topical steroid called Taclonex.
 Not all patients may respond to calcipotriene.
 Prolonged use of these types of medications on more than 20% of the skin surface can produce an abnormal rise in body calcium levels.

 - Moisturizers, especially with therapeutic concentrations of salicylic acid, lactic acid, urea, and glycolic acid may be helpful in psoriasis.
 These moisturizers are available as prescription and nonprescription forms.
-These help reduce the scales that impede the movement of topical medications into the deeper layers of the skin.
+They help reduces the scales that impede the movement of topical medications into the deeper layers of the skin.
 Some available preparations include salicylic acid (Salex) and lactic acid (AmLactin, Lac-Hydrin).
 These may be used one to three times a day on the body.
 Other bland moisturizers, including Vaseline and Crisco vegetable shortening, may also be helpful in at least reducing the dry appearance of psoriasis.

 - Immunomodulators (tacrolimus and pimecrolimus) have also been used with some limited success in mild psoriasis.
 These have the advantage of not causing skin thinning.
 They may have other potential side effects, including skin infections and possible malignancies (cancers).
 The exact association of these immunomodulator creams and cancer is controversial.